Parts of a Case

 Click on the card to view the Case (Figure 2).

-The name of the Case and a unique identification number (270 in this example) are next to the Cases tab at the top left of the screen and just below that, at the top left of the Case itself (Figure 3).
+The name of the Case and a unique identification number (270 in this example) are displayed next to the Cases tab at the top left of the screen and just below that, at the top left of the Case itself (Figure 3).

 Note